Right to sit in the United States: Michigan

-First passed in 1883, Michigan's right to sit law for women workers was repealed in 1975.
+Michigan enacted a suitable seating law for women workers in 1883.
+The right to sit law for women workers was repealed in 1975.
 The law had stated that "[n]o employer of female help shall neglect or refuse to provide seats as provided in this act, nor shall make any rules, orders or regulations in their shops, stores or other places of business requiring females to remain standing when not necessarily in service or labor therein."

+On September 16th, 2024, the City Council of Ann Arbor, Michigan, began considering the addition of a local right to sit ordinance to the city's non-discrimination code.
+The city council held an initial vote on the ordinance on October 7th, 2024, voting 11-0 in favor of advancing the ordinance.
+The vote on final approval was held on October 21, 2024.
+The ordinance was approved unanimously.
+Complaints will be handled by the Ann Arbor Human Rights Commission.
+Ann Arbor's ordinance is the first right to sit law in Michigan since the statewide law was repealed in 1975.
+The Small Business Association of Michigan stated that Ann Arbor's right to sit ordinance is "landmark" legislation that "marks a shift towards more inclusive workplace standards".

+On September 26, 2024, Michigan Representative Dylan Wegela submitted House Bill 5983, proposing a statewide right to sit law.
+The bill has been referred to the Committee on Labor.
+If the bill is passed, reported violations would be handled by the Department of Labor and Economic Opportunity.

 Minnesota

 Minnesota passed a right to sit law for women workers in 1887.
 The law stated that it "shall be the duty of all employers of females in any mercantile or manufacturing business or occupation to provide and maintain suitable seats for the use of such female employes, and to permit the use of such seats by such employes to such an extent as may be reasonable for the preservation of their health."

 Minnesota's right to sit law remained in effect as of 1967.

+Minnesota's right to sit law for women workers was repealed in 1973.

+In 2024, a group of union workers at the Walker Art Center in Minneapolis took to social media to protest the art gallery's no-sitting policy.